apache/arrow/docs/source/developers/guide/introduction.rst

 #. **Find an issue, create a new branch and work on the problem**

-   **FInding an issue**
+   **Finding an issue**

    Not so easy, we agree.
    Read through the :ref:`finding-issues` section to get some ideas.

    **Finding your way through the project**

-   You have an issue, you build Arrow and now you are completely lost.
-We get you.
-   It is a complicated project and the first step is the hardest.
-We wrote some help guides that we used when we started.
-You will see that at the end it will all look much simpler as it did at the start.
+   The first step when starting a new project is the hardest.
+We wrote some help guides that we used when we were looking for solutions and we hope they will help.

    Read through :ref:`solving` section.

    **Communication**

    Communication is very important.
-You may ned some help solving the problem (happening to developers all the time).
+You may need some help solving the problem (happening to developers all the time).
 Also, when you have an issue you want to solve it is advisable to let the team know you are working on it and may need some help.